ianseu/FlowState/checkins.md

 ## This week I worked on

-- Pick Tags Page
+- Pick Tags Page and fixed issues with other pages

 ## This week I learned

-- Even more flutter widgets
+- Learned about even more flutter widgets

 ## My successes this week were

-- Getting stuff done
+- I was able to sit down for a extended period of time and feel focused and get a lot done.

 ## The challenges I faced this week were

-- Not a lot
+- Not a lot of challenges this week

 ---